ssandeed/currency_converter/README.md

 ## How to Run the Program

-In the command terminal, it will take a specific date in the given format and 2 currency codes as input arguments.
+The command terminal will take a specific date in the given format and 2 currency codes as input arguments.
 Here is the command for running the script:

 **`python main.py [date] [currency1] [currency2]`**

-The script will return the given outputs for different scenario :
+The script will return the given outputs for different scenarios:

 | Scenario | Example | Output |
 | ------------------- | --------------------------------- | ------------------------- |